What Should You Know Before Buying a Processor?

 Is the processor compatible with the motherboard and RAM?

 Each processor is designed for a specific type of motherboard socket.
-For example, Intel processors typically use LGA sockets (LGA1200 for 10th generation, LGA1700 for 12th generation, etc.), while AMD Ryzen processors use the AM4 or AM5 socket.
-It is important to ensure that the motherboard you choose is compatible with the processor you are going to buy.
+For example, Intel processors typically use LGA sockets (LGA1200 for 10th Gen, LGA1700 for 12th Gen, etc.), while AMD Ryzen processors use the AM4 or AM5 socket.
+It's crucial to make sure that the motherboard you choose is compatible with the processor you're buying.

 What is better: more cores or higher clock speed?